niess/pumas-luajit/docs/docs/api/coordinates/UnitaryTransformation.md

 <div markdown="1" class="shaded-box fancy">
 ## UnitaryTransformation.from\_euler

-Set the matrix of the linear transformation to a rotation defined by [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
+Set the matrix of the unitary transformation to a rotation defined by [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).

 ---